Topface/redis-robin/README.md

 Redis robin will help you to keep bunch of redis servers from saving to disk at the same time.
 Define your pool, add redis-robin to crontab and monitor your cluster with zabbix (or not).

+## Why do I need it?

+Redis itself may save data to disk, of course.

+But if you have 8 redis servers on 8 CPU and 8Gb server under load and each redis server keeps 800Mb of memory, you may go out of memory all of your redis servers start saving at the same moment.
+Redis Robin will prevent them from this mistake.
+It will save every server one after another keeping some free memory for everybody.

+Just as simple as that.

 ## Configuration

+Disable `save` option in your redis.config for each server to keep them from making it automatically.

 Example configuration file (`/etc/redis-robin.conf` used by default):